Skip to content

 chmod 755 /home/gofossadmin/.ssh

 Generate a public/private key pair which secures the remote login to the server.
-Run below commands, follow the on-screen instructions and, when prompted, provide a strong, unique passphrase:
+Run below commands, follow the on-screen instructions and, when prompted, provide a strong, unique SSH passphrase:

 cd /home/gofossadmin/.ssh